-Dr. Phadke is a general internist at the Hoover Pavillion specializing in the management of chronic medical conditions in adult patients and preventive health.
-She also precepts within the Stanford Internal Medicine East resident primary care clinic and teaches students during the internal medicine ambulatory clerkship.
+Dr. Phadke is a general internist at the Hoover Pavillion, specializing in the management of chronic medical conditions in adult patients and preventive health.
+She precepts within the Stanford Internal Medicine East resident primary care clinic and teaches students during the internal medicine ambulatory clerkship.

-Her administrative and scholarly focus include ambulatory care delivery system redesign and quality improvement to achieve improvement in population health and promote the quadruple aim.
-She serves as Medical Direction for Population Health in Primary Care, Director of Quality for the Division of Primary Care and Population Health, and co-director for the Primary Care Performance Enhancement Program, a platform for mentoring primary care teams to improve clinical care using structured problem solving.
+Her administrative and scholarly focus include ambulatory care delivery system redesign and quality improvement to promote the quadruple aim.
+She serves as Medical Direction for Population Health in Primary Care and Director of Quality for the Division of Primary Care and Population Health.
+She holds administrative roles within various Stanford Improvement courses and the Stanford Advantage and Alliance Health Plans.

 - Internal Medicine

 Clinical Assistant Professor, Medicine - Primary Care and Population Health